VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 }
 ```

-If the reservation is accepted, the workflow starts a timer running by
+If the reservation is accepted, the process manager starts a timer running by
 sending an **ExpireOrder** command to itself, and sends a
 **MarkOrderAsBooked** command to the **Order** aggregate.
 Otherwise, it
 sends a **ReservationRejected** message back to the **Order** aggregate.

-The previous code sample shows how the workflow sends the
+The previous code sample shows how the process manager sends the
 **ExpireOrder** command.
 The infrastructure is responsible for
 holding the message in a queue for the delay of fifteen minutes.

 You can examine the code in the **Order**,
-**SeatsAvailability**, and **RegistrationProcess** classes
+**SeatsAvailability**, and **RegistrationProcessManager** classes
 to see how the other message handlers are implemented.
 They all follow
 the same pattern: receive a message, perform some logic, and send a
 message.